Twrigh18/Purchasing-Portfolio-SQL/README.md

 <img width="1621" alt="First Query Testing" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/80fa6b86-c095-4cd5-8c41-c875ea6773a0">

 This was the hardest part of learning SQL.
-I googled a lot.
+I googled and used AI like ChatGPT a lot.
 But I am happy that I was able to pull this off.
 Once done this process is very rewarding and made me become better at creating and understanding SQL and other databases in general.

 # Querying
 I will be using queries to answer questions.
 I have created some questions and will answer questions using queries.